jzengg/snake/README.md

 [Live](http://www.jimmyzeng.info/snake)

 ## About
-This is a fairly standard implementation of the classic game Snake using jQuery, CSS, and Javascript.
+An implementation of the classic game Snake using jQuery, CSS, and Javascript.

 ## Instructions
   Grey snake is controlled with arrow keys, orange snake (player 2) is controlled with WASD.
 Try to collect apples, and avoid hitting the walls or snakes.

 ## Features
-* Javascript back end with a jQuery and CSS front end.
+* Front end implemented using jQuery and DOM manipulation.
-*
+* window.localStorage is used to store local high-score between sessions.
+* Detects head-on snake collisions and declares no winner by checking the direction each snake is moving on collision
+* Avoids snake turning backwards on itself by only allowing one direction input per movement frame.
+* Smart rendering only redraws head and tail of snake to simulate movement.

+## Todo
+* Scoring for both players in 1 on 1 mode
+* Additional competitive modes (collect most apples in a certain time period)

 ## Credits
 © Jimmy Zeng 2015

-README
-Link to live
-Instructions/how to play
-List of techs/languages/plugins/APIs used
-Technical implementation details for anything worth mentioning Basically anything you had to stop and think about before building Links to the code for these (make sure it looks good) To-dos/future features
-No .DS_Stores
-Organize into /assets and /lib